donellaheld/recipesilike/brownnuttercardamom.md

 - Combine cooled browned butter and sugar in bowl; beat at medium speed until well mixed.
 Add egg yolk, vanilla and cardamom; continue beating until well mixed.
 Beat at low speed, gradually adding flour, until mixture is no longer crumbly and forms dough.
 - Shape dough into 1-inch balls.
 Place 1 inch apart onto ungreased cookie sheets.
 Bake 10-12 minutes or until cookies puff and start to turn light golden brown.
 Cookies will have cracks in them.
 - Immediately remove from cookie sheets.
 Cool 1 minute.
 Roll cookies in powdered sugar while warm and again when completely cooled.
 Store between sheets of waxed paper in loosely covered container.

+*To turn these into rose water flavoured cookies, replace the vanilla with rose water.
+I used 1.5 Tbsps, which was too much.
+Next time try 1 Tbsp.*